$C^{1,1}$-rectifiability and Heintze-Karcher inequality on $\mathbf{S}^{n+1}$: Introduction

 \subsection{Acknowledgements}

-I would like to express my deep gratitude to my advisor Chao Xia for many helpful discussions, constant encouragement and bringing \cite{DM19} into my attention.
-I would wish to thank Wenshuai Jiang, Liangjun Weng, Xiaohan Jia for several helpful discussions.
-I would also want to thank the anonymous referee for reading the manuscript and providing useful comments which help improve the exposition of this paper.
+I would like to express my deep gratitude to my advisor Chao Xia for many helpful discussions, constant encouragement, and for bringing \cite{DM19} to my attention.
+I would wish to thank Wenshuai Jiang, Liangjun Weng, and Xiaohan Jia for several helpful discussions.
+I would also like to thank Mario Santilli for the enlightening discussions and for informing the related works on the $C^{1,1}$-rectifiability theorem and the Heintze-Karcher inequality and to thank the anonymous referee for reading the manuscript and providing useful comments which help improve the exposition of this paper.